openPMD/openPMD-standard/STANDARD.md

 ### Sub-Group for each `Particle Species`

-Within each particle species' group the sub-group `particlePatches` alongside it's records, as mentioned above, is *recommended* for parallel post-processing.
-The idea is to logically order the 1D array of attributes into local patches of particles that can be read and processed in parallel.
+Within each particle species' group the sub-group `particlePatches` alongside its records, as mentioned above, is *recommended* for parallel post-processing.
+The idea is to logically order the 1D arrays of attributes into local patches of particles that can be read and processed in parallel.

-To allow post-processing, efficient checkpointing and visualization tools to read records with the size of more than the typical size of a local-node's RAM, the records in this sub-group allow to sub-sort particle records that are close in the n-dimensional `position` to ensure an intermediate level of data locality.
+To allow efficient parallel post-processing, checkpointing and visualization tools to read records with a size of more than the typical size of a local-node's RAM, the records in this sub-group allow to sub-sort particle records that are close in the n-dimensional `position` to ensure an intermediate level of data locality.
 Patches of particles must be hyperrectangles regarding the `position` (including `particleOffset`s as described above) of the particles within.
-The union of all particle patches must resemble all elements in the particle's records.
+The union of all particle patches must correspond to the complete particle's records.

-For the creation of those particle patches already existing information in memory layouts such as linked lists of particles or per-node domain decompositions can be reused.
+For the creation of those particle patches, already existing information in memory layouts such as linked lists of particles or per-node domain decompositions can be reused.
 The most trivial (serial) implementation of a particle patch would be the description of a single patch spaning the whole